 Families begin their college planning journey with the “Complete Guide to College Funding ” workshop, a two-session program for parents of high school students that provides a comprehensive overview of how to better prepare for college. .
 Updated with new materials for the 2012-2013 school year.

-Click here for a complete listing of workshops offered by the AMEDF.
+Click here for a complete listing of workshops by AMEDF.

 By incorporating multiple formats including class room style workshops, self-study lesson plans, internet based research, and one-on-one advisement, the AMEDF ensures that all families have access to resources best suited for their needs.
 The methodology aims to improve college readiness through focusing on academic, career, and financial preparation.

-All components of the AMEDF's Scholars Methodology are subsidized from 70% to 100% based on a participant's income and provide affordable alternatives to commercial services.
-Click below to learn more about all of the available components of the Scholars Methodology.
+All components of the AMEDF's Scholars Methodology are subsidized from 70% to 100%, based on a participant's income and provide affordable alternatives to commercial services.

 Click here for more information on the Scholars Methodology™.

 Each year, Millions of international students seek opportunities to study, work and immigrate to the United States.

 For many, unfortunately, their dream of "coming to America" will not be realized.

 The AMEDF Horizons Alliance is established to provide a combination of classroom education and one on one guidance to International Students already studying in the U.S and Prospective students and their families seeking admission to U.S Schools.